brndnmtthws/brndn-io/content/posts/platform-wars/index.md

 How did this happen?
 There are differing theories: failure to innovate, poor execution, bad strategy.
 Another, more likely explanation is that Asian manufacturers (Toyota, Hyundai, Honda, Nissan) started producing higher quality, less expensive automobiles than GM, and GM failed to adapt.
 These competitors chipped away at GM's dominance.

-In any case, the end result was a win for consumers: more options, higher quality, and lower costs.
+In any case, consumers ended up with cheaper cars and better alternatives to GM.

 ## Platforms